 Introduction To MapReduce Interview Questions And Answers

-MapReduce is a simple parallel data programming model designed for scalability and fault-tolerance.
-We can say that MapReduce is a framework that uses the concept of nodes to parallelize the problems that occur in large data sets; if they are local network, it uses the same hardware, and if MapReduce is geographically distributed, it uses different hardware respectively.
+MapReduce is a simple parallel data programming model designed for scalability and fault tolerance.
+We can say that MapReduce is a framework that uses the concept of nodes to parallelize the problems that occur in large data sets; if they are local networks, it uses the same hardware, and if MapReduce is geographically distributed, it uses different hardware respectively.
 MapReduce is essentially composed of Map() function and Reduce () function.
 It was made popular by the open-source Hadoop project.

 Part 1 – MapReduce Interview Questions (Basic)

 This first part covers basic Interview Questions And Answers.